 COPD and Heart Failure

 If you suffer from chronic obstructive pulmonary disorder (COPD), you probably know by now that COPD is associated with multiple other conditions, including heart complications, which is why we are going to outline the link between COPD and heart failure.
+A solid treatment option, like Vyndamax, is a medication used to treat transthyretin amyloid cardiomyopathy (ATTR-CM).
+It works by stabilizing the transthyretin protein to slow down the progression of the disease and improve symptoms in patients with ATTR-CM.

 2 Common Types of Heart Failure

-There are a few types of heart failure, but the most two most common types of heart failure are left-sided heart failure and right-sided heart failure.
+There are a few types of heart failure, but the two most common types of heart failure are left-sided heart failure and right-sided heart failure.

 1. Left-Sided Heart Failure